aws-quickstart/cdk-eks-blueprints/docs/addons/external-dns.md

     })
 ```

-**Delegating Hosted Zone Provider**
+**Delegating a hosted-zone provider**

 In many cases, enterprises choose to decouple provisioning of root domains and subdomains.
-A common pattern is to have a specific DNS account (AWS account) hosting the root domain, while subdomains may be created within individual workload accounts.

-This implies cross-account access from child account to the parent DNS account for subdomain delegation.
+A common pattern is to have a specific DNS account (AWS account) that hosts the root domain, while subdomains are created within individual workload accounts.
+This implies cross-account access from child accounts to parent DNS accounts for subdomain delegation.

 Prerequisites:

-1. Parent account defines an IAM role with the following managed policies:
+1. The parent account defines an IAM role with the following managed policies:
 `AmazonRoute53DomainsFullAccess`
 `AmazonRoute53ReadOnlyAccess`
 `AmazonRoute53AutoNamingFullAccess`

-2. Create trust relationship between this role and the child account that is expected to add subdomains.
-For info see [IAM tutorial](https://docs.aws.amazon.com/IAM/latest/UserGuide/tutorial_cross-account-with-roles.html).
+2. Create a trust relationship between this role and the child account that is expected to add subdomains.
+For more information, see [IAM tutorial: Delegate access across AWS accounts using IAM roles](https://docs.aws.amazon.com/IAM/latest/UserGuide/tutorial_cross-account-with-roles.html).

 Example:

-Let's assume that parent DNS account `parentAccountId` has domain named `myglobal-domain.com`.
-Now when provisioned an SSP EKS cluster you would like to use a stage specific name like `dev.myglobal-domain.com` or `test.myglobal-domain.com`.
-In addition to these requirements, you would like to enable tenant specific access to those domains such as `my-tenant1.dev.myglobal-domain.com` or team specific access `team-riker.dev.myglobal-domain.com`.
+Assume that the parent DNS account `parentAccountId` has a domain named `myglobal-domain.com`.
+When an SSP EKS cluster is provisioned in this domain, use a stage-specific name such as `dev.myglobal-domain.com` or `test.myglobal-domain.com`.
+In addition to these requirements, enable tenant-specific access to the domains, such as `my-tenant1.dev.myglobal-domain.com` or team-specific access `team-riker.dev.myglobal-domain.com`.

-The setup will look the following way:
+The following is a summary of this setup:

-1. In the `parentAccountId` account you create a role for delegation (`DomainOperatorRole` in this example) and a trust relationship to the child account in which SSP EKS blueprint will be provisioned.
-In a general case, the number of child accounts can be large, so each of them will have to be listed in the trust relationship.
+1. In `parentAccountId`, you create a role for delegation (`DomainOperatorRole` in this example) and a trust relationship to the child account in which SSP EKS blueprint is provisioned.
+Generally, the number of child accounts can be large, so each of them must be listed in the trust relationship.
+2. In `parentAccountId`, you create a public hosted zone for `myglobal-domain.com`.
+//TODO Unsure what the following sentence means.
-2. In the `parentAccountId` you create a public hosted zone for `myglobal-domain.com`.
-With that the setup that may require separate automation (or a manual process) is complete.
+The setup that may require separate automation (or manual processes) is complete.
-3. Use the following configuration of the add-on:
+3. Use the following add-on configuration:

 ```typescript
 const useWildcardDomain = true